 7 Travel insurance myths that need to be busted right now

 While on a journey, you can be exposed to multiple risks both during the journey and on the trip.
 Travel insurance is the safety net that saves you from the financial repercussions of these risks.
-If you’re planning your next holiday or office trip, you need to have a clear perception about travel insurance.
+If you’re planning your next holiday or office trip, you need to have a clear perception of travel insurance.

 When you get into researching what travel insurance you should buy, you’ll come to realize that there a number of myths prevalent around it.
 These myths can often confuse you, and deter you from making an informed decision.